 The Sherwood Park Crusaders strive to provide a premier environment at every touchpoint for student-athletes to achieve their athletic and scholastic goals.

 Two numbers are formally retired by the Crusaders organization: 10, and 11.
 The former belonged to our captain, Trevor Elton, who tragically passed away following an on-ice collision in a game against the St. Albert Saints.
-The latter belonged to Brett Pearce, who suffered a major injury that left him paralyzed.
-Former General Manager and owner Al McDonald is also honoured with a banner at the Randy Rosen Rink.
+The latter belonged to Brett Pearce, who suffered an on-ice injury that left him paralyzed.
+Former General Manager and owner, Al McDonald, has also been honoured with a banner at the Randy Rosen Rink.